JiajuG/PV-LST/README.md

 * <img width="1043" height="836" alt="image" src="https://github.com/user-attachments/assets/1561b5d6-3485-4fa4-833d-233ce18fec53" />

-## LST Processing Example (GEE JavaScript API)
+## 2. GEE Code  (JavaScript)

-The following script demonstrates how to extract and compare the median daytime and nighttime LST for individual PV facilities using the 8-day composite Aqua MODIS product (**MYD11A2**).

-You can copy and paste this script directly into the [GEE Code Editor](https://code.earthengine.google.com/).
+The following script compares daytime and nighttime LST for a specific PV facility using the **MYD11A2** product.
+You can copy and paste it directly into the [GEE Code Editor](https://code.earthengine.google.com/).

 ```javascript
 /**